AbdussamadYisau/Frontend-Practice/Lobe/Readme.md

 ## Overview

 Project Lobe is a web page showing the tour section of lobe's website.
 It includes the implementation of a logo, video overlay and beginner level animations.
+Here's a link - [here](https://frontend-practice-4dn3.vercel.app/)

 ## Features